Richard Huckle: Remand and trial

-After leaving his parents' house Huckle was re-arrested and charged with 91 counts including creation and possession of indecent images of children, rape of a child under the age of 13, digital penetration, sexual assault, and facilitating the commission of child sexual offences by creating a "pedophile manual".
-He was denied bail by the police and remanded to court where his latest application for bail was also denied; Huckle was imprisoned at HMP Lewes before, due to the severity of the charges, being transferred to HMP Belmarsh in London to await trial.
+After leaving his parents' house Huckle was re-arrested and charged with 91 counts including creation and possession of indecent images of children, rape of a child under the age of 13, digital penetration, sexual assault, and facilitating the commission of child sexual offences by creating a "paedophile manual".
+He was denied bail by the police and remanded to court where his next application for bail was also denied; due to the severity of the charges, Huckle was imprisoned at HMP Lewes before being transferred to HMP Belmarsh in London to await trial.

 At an initial hearing at the Old Bailey, in January 2016, Huckle pleaded not guilty to all 91 charges, which took over an hour to read in court.
 Prosecutors started to prepare three separate trials as they did not believe a jury should be subjected to all of the graphic evidence that would be presented in a single trial.
 In April, during a preliminary trial hearing, Huckle pleaded guilty to 71 of the 91 charges he was facing after a request to watch all of the evidence against him in court.

 During the hearings, the full scale of Huckle's crimes became apparent for the first time.
 The prosecution, led by Brian O'Neill QC, showed evidence of a long history of crimes that started during Huckle's gap year in 2006 and continued for eight to nine years until he was apprehended in 2014.
 They included rape of children under the age of 12, possession and distribution of child pornography, creation of child pornography, child abuse, creating a paedophile manual entitled "Paedophiles And Poverty: Child Lover Guide", digital penetration of a child under the age of 12, and raising money for his activities via a crowd-funding website.
-His victims ranged in age from 6 months to 12 years old; one was abused while wearing a diaper, and another was abused for a number of years between the ages of 5 and 12.
+His victims ranged in age from 6 months to 12 years of age; one was abused while wearing a nappy, and another was abused for a number of years between the ages of 5 and 12.
 Huckle belonged to a website called The Love Zone on the dark web, which is obscured from general discovery and only accessible by anonymised means.
 On the site, he shared photos of his crimes with other members.
 He boasted about his crimes to other paedophiles, posting such comments as "Hit the jackpot, a three-year-old girl as loyal to me as my dog and nobody seemed to care" and "impoverished kids are definitely much easier to seduce than middle-class kids".